 DD: Much of the focus in 2021 was a result of the 2020 world events.
 With unbelievably high product demand and the global semiconductor shortage, each day is a juggling act of attempting to meet manufacturing demand, while procuring and production everything that this requires.
-This has resulted in several new processes and manufacturing methods, increasing efficiencies, and creating a strong company in the face of these new challenges.
+This has resulted in several new processes and manufacturing methods, increasing efficiencies and creating a strong company in the face of these new challenges.

 SEMA: Tell us about a particular project, product or build you are proud of.

-DD: One of the most unique projects which we've been involved with is a very custom instrument cluster for a '36 Pontiac built by Legens Hot Rod Shop.
-Steve Legens' vision was 50% of a clear globe, exiting the center of a beautifully-fabricated dash.
+DD: One of the most unique projects which we’ve been involved with is a very custom instrument cluster for a ’36 Pontiac built by Legens Hot Rod Shop.
+Steve Legens’ vision was 50% of a clear globe, exiting the center of a beautifully-fabricated dash.
 The globe would contain multiple horizontal layers, each a rotating gauge dial spun with servo motors.
 Each gauge dial would be internally trimmed by hefty chromed machined aluminum rings, incorporating fixed pointers.
-The rotating layers, and pointers, would all need to be backlit for night use.
-The mechanical engineering, machining, 3D printing and fabrication which went into this project was nothing short of staggering.
+The rotating layers and pointers would all need to be backlit for night use.
+The mechanical engineering, machining, 3D printing and fabrication that went into this project was nothing short of staggering.
 With an idea so far out there, it was an intriguing challenge that we wanted to be the one to execute, and certainly something that are proud to have been a part of.

 SEMA: What advice do you have for young professionals contemplating a career in the automotive aftermarket, particularly in the restoration segment?

 DD: Find your passion and let that be your guiding light.
 Continue to refine this and look for improvement each step of the way.
 Surround yourself with experts to assist where you lack knowledge or a particular skill.
-Be a perfectionist, become an expert in your passion.
+Be a perfectionist; become an expert in your passion.

 Fill out an ARMO-member spotlight form to highlight how your company is contributing to the specialty-equipment industry.
 Selected candidates are eligible to be featured on ARMO’s social media, SEMA News and future ARMO member updates.